anhdiepmmk/nestjs-cache-module/README.md

 - **Highly Customizable**: The module allows you to customize caching configurations according to your needs.
 You can fine-tune cache expiration times, cache keys, cache prefixes, and other settings to ensure optimal performance and tailored caching behavior for your application.

-WIP (working is in process, we will update documentation for this project soon)
+*2023-05-18 - WIP (working is in process, we will update documentation for this project soon)*